How does eSIM complement IoT devices?

 70% of all cellular devices shipped in 2030 will sport an eSIM, according to Counterpoint Research

-The adoption of eSIM technology is accelerating due to enterprises embracing IoT and discovering 5G networks and eSIM technologies to manage deployments.
-Moreover, the eIM (eSIM IoT Remote Manager) standardized provisioning tool as described in the GSMA SGP.32 specification will enable further growth over the coming years by standardizing large-scale IoT deployments and management of devices.
+The adoption of eSIM technology is accelerating due to the growing number of mobile phone operators who support the technology.
+Enterprises also see the benefits of IoT combined with 5G networks to improve operation efficiencies with eSIM technology.
+Moreover, the eIM (eSIM IoT Remote Manager) standardized provisioning tool, as described in the GSMA SGP.32 specification, will enable further growth by standardizing large-scale IoTnt over the coming years deployments and device manageme.

 eSIM IOT growth